paulveillard/cybersecurity-red-team/README.md

 > A collection of awesome software, libraries, learning tutorials, documents and books, technical resources and cool stuff about Red Team in Cybersecurity.

-## Who are Red Team?
+## What are Red Teams?
- - [**Red teams**](https://purplesec.us/red-team-vs-blue-team-cyber-security/) are *offensive security* professionals who are experts in attacking systems and breaking into defenses. **Blue teams** are *defensive security*  professionals responsible for maintaining internal network defenses against all cyber attacks and threats.
+ - [**Red teams**](https://purplesec.us/red-team-vs-blue-team-cyber-security/) are *offensive security* professionals who are experts in attacking systems and breaking into defenses.
+ - **Blue teams** are *defensive security*  professionals responsible for maintaining internal network defenses against all cyber attacks and threats.

  - Red teams simulate attacks against blue teams to test the effectiveness of the network’s security.
 These red and blue team exercises provide a holistic security solution ensuring strong defenses while keeping in view evolving threats.

 ![red](https://github.com/paulveillard/cybersecurity-red-team/blob/main/img/red-purple-blueteam.png)